hojamuhammet/hojamuhammet/README.md

 </p>
 </br>

-<p align="left">As a junior Golang back end developer, I'm eager to learn and grow in the world of software development.
-With a strong foundation in Golang, I'm dedicated to honing my skills and gaining valuable experience in building robust back end solutions.
-I embrace challenges as opportunities for growth, and I am excited to contribute to innovative projects that make a difference.
-Let's collaborate and embark on this coding journey together!</p>
+<p align="left">As a Golang back-end developer, I am driven by a passion for continuous learning and professional growth.
+With a solid grasp of Golang, I am focused on enhancing my expertise and building dependable back-end systems.
+I welcome challenges as chances to improve and am enthusiastic about contributing to impactful projects.
+I'm excited to collaborate and advance in this coding journey together!</p>

 </br>
 - 🌱 I’m currently learning RabbitMQ, Redis<br>